Search the Health Library

 - A multidisciplinary clinic that gives patients a one-day treatment planning session with the lung cancer specialists who will be part of their treatment.

 - A screening clinic, which give those at risk of developing lung cancer the tools, information, and support they need to prevent cancer from occurring or to catch it in its earliest stages.
+Learn more about lung cancer prevention and screening.

 - A research program, which is pioneering new therapies to target the molecular changes in lung cancer that make it grow and spread and examining the use of biomarkers to create personalized therapies for each patient.